Keyboard shortcuts

 • Apply the role+ACL to every database you want the collector to monitor.

-• For clusters with self-signed certs, set use_tls: true and insecure: true in the Enterprise rest_api config.
+• For clusters with self-signed certs, set use_tls: true and insecure: true in the Software rest_api config.

 Running the Collector